-In 1687 the vaults were once again destroyed and it took ten years for the reconstruction to take place.
+In 1687 the vaults were once again destroyed, and it took ten years for the reconstruction to take place.
 The destruction of parts of the cathedral was to occur again in 1746 and in 1940.
 The present Cathedral is based on the design and original plans of the building which was destroyed in 1746.
-The architecture of the building reflects different styles, from and including Gothic, Baroque and Neoclassicism and consists of a central nave with two side aisles and 13 chapels.
+The architecture of the building reflects different styles, and including Gothic, Baroque, and Neoclassicism.

 The front of the cathedral consists of two bell towers flanking a central block in Renaissance style with three large porticos carved in stone.
 Around the main portal, are the figures of angels, and statues of the Apostles, and in the top recess, a statue of the Sacred Heart of Jesus.

-The interior has a beautiful vaulted ceiling, and at the end of the nave is the main altar made of wood and covered with 22-carat gold leaf.
-The tabernacle is made of silver.
+At the end of the nave is the main altar made of wood and covered with 22-carat gold leaf.
+The Tabernacle is made of silver.
 Above the altar is the figure of Our Lady of the Assumption, and on top, overseeing the altar, is an eagle representing Saint John the Evangelist to whom the cathedral is dedicated.